Hayden32-D/WorkOut_AI/README.md

 - **Hayden Douglas** - Lead Developer
 - **Keller Bice** - Lead Developer
 - **Rohan Solanki** - Lead Developer

-## 📜 License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it!

 ## 📞 Contact
 For any inquiries, feel free to reach out: